Ivan Allen Researchers to Collaborate on Energy Project in India

 The work is part of the professors’ larger research agenda to understand the energy transition taking place in India.

-“This systematic research into the consumer side of energy demand will yield valuable insights about optimal demand management techniques, and strategies to enhance efficiency, innovation and technology adoption in this sector,” said Nair-Reichert, an associate professor who studies a broad range of issues involving innovation, sustainability and environmental regulation, and economic development.
+“This systematic research into the consumer side of energy demand will yield valuable insights about optimal demand management techniques, and strategies to enhance efficiency, innovation and technology adoption in this sector,” said Nair-Reichert(link is external), an associate professor who studies a broad range of issues involving innovation, sustainability and environmental regulation, and economic development.

-The study is being conducted in collaboration with the Center for Strategic and International Studies as part of that organization’s U.S.-India State and Urban Initiative.
+The study is being conducted in collaboration with the Center for Strategic and International Studies as part of that organization’s U.S.-India State and Urban Initiative(link is external).

-The project, including the Georgia Tech component, has attracted significant attention in the Indian and Indian-American press, including articles in The Hindu, Business Standard, Free Press Journal, India America Today, The Asian Age, and Deccan Chronicle.
+The project, including the Georgia Tech component, has attracted significant attention in the Indian and Indian-American press, including articles in The Hindu(link is external), Business Standard(link is external), Free Press Journal(link is external), India America Today(link is external), The Asian Age(link is external), and Deccan Chronicle(link is external).

 Related Media